vaginessa/dns-wiki/Android-kernel-traffic.md

 Legit traffic
 -------

-The OS itself _collects_ the following data:
+The OS itself _collects_ the following data (aka Android OS):
 * Google Safe-browsing
-* APK checksums (no opt-out) even if you disabled it within Google Play services it's been collected by Google Play Store
+* APK checksums (no opt-out) even if you disabled it within Google Play services it's been collected by Google Play Store and/or Google Play Services
+* (*optional*) if _push_ apps installed Google Play services uses it to get notification e.g. WhatsApp, same with other services like Anti-Theft
+* Location
 * TLS certificate checks
 * Time synchronization, also needed for TLS certificates
 * Statistics about the device